 1. Egypt Reopened Airports and Welcomes Tourists After COVID-19 Closure

-Egypt officially launched its reopening on May 15th, 2020, starting with dozens of hotels in beach communities such as Hurghada, Sharm el Sheikh, and Marsa Alam along the serene Egyptian Red Sea coast where the best scuba diving spots in Egypt.
-After meeting strict health and safety protocols, hotels were allowed to open at 25% capacity.
+Egypt officially launched its reopening plan back in May 2020, starting with dozens of hotels in beach communities such as Hurghada, Sharm El-Sheikh, and Marsa Alam along the serene Egyptian Red Sea coast where the best scuba diving spots in Egypt.
+After meeting strict health and safety protocols, hotels were allowed to open at 25% capacity, and then it went up to 70% and now it is 100%.
 These areas of Egypt reported the fewest number of Covid-19 infections and were the safest to reopen initially.

-In July, 6,000 tourists from various countries, including Switzerland, Belarus, and Ukraine, visited Egypt and spent time soaking up the sun on the country’s beautiful beaches.
-According to Arab News, no cases of Covid-19 were detected among the tourists.
-This should encourage a lot of travelers to plan an Egypt trip in 2021.
+In 2021, almost one million tourists from various countries, including the United States, Switzerland, Belarus, and Ukraine, visited Egypt and spent time soaking up the sun on the country’s beautiful beaches.
+According to Arab News, almost no cases of Covid-19 were detected among the tourists.
+This should encourage a lot of travelers to plan an Egypt trip in 2022.

-As of September 1st, 2020, all Egyptian museums, including the Egyptian Museum in Cairo and the Nubian Museum in Aswan as well as the Great Pyramids of Giza, Abu Simbel, Karnak Temple, Valley of the Kings, Valley of the Queens, Queen Hatshepsut temple, and other archaeological sites in Cairo, Luxor, and Alexandria, are also open and ready for tourism, albeit maintaining safety measures.
+As of right now, all Egyptian museums, including the Egyptian Museum in Cairo and the Nubian Museum in Aswan, as well as the Great Pyramids of Giza, Abu Simbel, Karnak Temple, Valley of the Kings, Valley of the Queens, Queen Hatshepsut temple, and other archaeological sites in Cairo, Luxor, and Alexandria, are also open and ready for tourism, albeit maintaining safety measures.

 2. An Egypt Vacation is Very Affordable

-One of the biggest concerns when it comes to travel is the cost and, of course, this always seems to weigh heavier on destinations that are further away thanks to ever increasing airfare rates.
-However, when you break it down, and Egypt vacations in 2021 is surprisingly affordable and a fit for all budgets.
+One of the biggest concerns when it comes to travel is the cost, and, of course, this always seems to weigh heavier on destinations that are further away, thanks to ever-increasing airfare rates.
+However, when you break it down, Egypt vacations in 2022 are surprisingly affordable and fit all budgets.

-Whether you are trying to see Egypt on a budget, or planning a luxury Egypt tour, you can make your Egypt trip fit your budget.
-There are a number of accommodation options available throughout Egypt and even the most luxurious of options are a fraction of the price of what you would pay in, say, Paris or New York City.
-You can use this to your advantage and save even more money by taking a more budget-friendly route, or spoil yourself on a more luxurious property for the same price that you would pay for a midrange option elsewhere.
+Whether you are trying to see Egypt on a budget or planning a luxury Egypt tour, you can make your Egypt trip fit your budget.
+There are many accommodation options available throughout Egypt.
+Even the most luxurious options are a fraction of the price of what you would pay in, say, Paris or New York City.
+You can use this to your advantage and save even more money by taking a more budget-friendly route or spoil yourself on a more luxurious property for the same price that you would pay for a midrange option elsewhere.

-A couple other great tips for saving money while traveling in Egypt include booking early and traveling during shoulder or off season.
+A couple of other great tips for saving money while traveling in Egypt include booking early and traveling during the shoulder or offseason.
 Doing both of these can lead to additional savings on airfare, accommodation, and even guided tours.

-While Egypt seems like (and for many is) and exotic travel destination, visiting at this time is really affordable.
-So don’t let cost deter you from visiting Egypt and plan your private Egypt trip in 2021!
+While Egypt seems like (and for many is) an exotic travel destination, visiting at this time is really affordable.
+So don’t let cost deter you from visiting Egypt, and plan your private Egypt trip in 2021!

 3. Egypt’s Warmer Climate Makes it Ideal For Year-Round Travel

 Can’t visit during the winter months?
-Don’t worry, while summers in Egypt can get quite hot you can still see the best that Egypt has to offer with a few simple tips and tricks.
-One of the best things about an Egypt guided tour is that your guides really know how to make the most of your time.
-The best Egypt tour companies have professional guides who have learned how to best avoid the worst of the crowds, as well as the worst of the heat of the day.
-Summer days in Egypt will be hot, but your guides will make sure you are up and out early to do your site seeing in the cooler hours and may save some additional activities for late afternoon or early evening, after the sun has reached its peak.
+Don’t worry.
+While summers in Egypt can get quite hot, you can still see the best Egypt offers with a few simple tips and tricks.
+One of the best things about an Egypt-guided tour is that your guides really know how to make the most of your time.
+The best Egypt tour companies have professional guides who have learned how to best avoid the worst of the crowds and the worst of the heat of the day.
+Summer days in Egypt will be hot, but your guides will make sure you are up and out early to do your site seeing in the cooler hours and may save some additional activities for late afternoon or early evening after the sun has reached its peak.
 After all, they don’t like walking around in the extreme heat either.

 While early mornings may not seem like the ideal way to spend a vacation, trust me when I say you will quickly learn to appreciate them.
 Not only is it cooler, but getting to explore the tombs and temples before the majority of the crowds arrive also adds a lot to your experience.
 Plus, you can catch up on your sleep and grab a nap in your air-conditioned room mid-afternoon when the sun is at its hottest.
 Not a nap person?
 Then this is the perfect time to hit the beach or the pool, or maybe just grab a seat under a covered stall in the market at sip on a cold drink.